Quenouillaume/persil/README.md

 # PersiL
 A simple python project for computing **Persi**stent homo**L**ogy.
 THIS REPO IS NO LONGER MAINTAINED as it has been integrated into [SageMath](https://www.sagemath.org) !
 The algorithm implemented is described in this [article by Afra Zomorodian and Gunnar Carlsson](https://geometry.stanford.edu/papers/zc-cph-05/zc-cph-05.pdf).
-Many thanks to them for writing such a clear article !

-If you encounter any issues, please don't hesitate to contact me !

 # Installation
 ## On Unix